We take a look at the best Bluetooth meat thermometers for BBQ and grilling in this list of reviews and buying guide

 Never Worry About What’s Happening on Your Grill Again

-Our choice for the most versatile thermometer is the Maverick ET-735 and gets vote for best bluetooth thermometer.
+However, our choice for the most versatile Bluetooth thermometer is the Maverick ET-735 and gets our vote for runner-up best Bluetooth thermometer.

 You can have up to four probes, enough for most backyard grillers and competition smokers too.